 Hearing Loss and Quality of Life

 When hearing loss is allowed to go unchecked, it diminishes overall quality of life.
 Not only does hearing loss place additional challenges on mobility, it affects earning power, stress levels, mental acuity and physical health.
 Workers with untreated hearing loss earn less than their counterparts with normal hearing, and people with hearing loss have a higher unemployment rate.
 Additionally, hearing loss taxes our normal cognitive functioning producing extra stress and reducing our ability to perform other mental tasks.
 Cognitive strain often shortchanges functions like balance and coordination and leads to an increased risk of falling and household accidents.

 When hearing loss is left untreated it detracts from our physical health.
-In addition to a greater risk of anxiety, depression and isolation, hearing loss is linked to dementia and heart problems.
+In addition to a greater risk of anxiety, depression and isolation, untreated hearing loss and dementia share a link, and heart health could be at risk as well.
 The best way to mitigate these quality of life and physical health factors is to address hearing loss when it happens.
 If you notice changes in your hearing, be sure to have it examined by a hearing specialist, and establish good habits with an annual hearing exam.

 While most hearing loss is permanent, there are ways to treat hearing loss that can help maintain confidence, mobility and connection with the world.
-Treating hearing loss with modern hearing aid technology makes hearing easier and reduces the mental strain and anxiety that loud and unfamiliar settings can produce.
+Treating hearing loss with the latest hearing aid technology makes hearing easier and reduces the mental strain and anxiety that loud and unfamiliar settings can produce.

 If you are looking for hearing solutions, Hearing Consultants can help.
 Our team of hearing specialists works with you to find the best hearing options for your lifestyle and helps you live a life without limits.
 Contact us today to get started on better hearing health.